The galaxy size to halo spin relation of disk galaxies in cosmological hydrodynamical simulations: Results

-We then compare the size-mass relations of simulated galaxies with observational study by \citet{2014ApJ...788...28V} (the thick solid lines in \reffig{fig:size}) and with a more recent study by \citet{2018MNRAS.473.2714S} (blue dots with error bars ).
-As the stellar mass completeness limit of the observational sample of \citet{2014ApJ...788...28V} only reaches down a stellar mass $10^9 M_\odot$, we extrapolate it to lower masses and show with the dashed lines.
-The observational results clearly also show a increasing slope for galaxies with stellar mass.
-At masses, $M_{\star}\geq10^{9.5}\Msun$, the agreement between \tng{} and observations is extremely good (see the left panel in \reffig{fig:size}), consistent with the study by \citet{2018MNRAS.474.3976G}. \auriga{} uses the same hydrodynamics solver and similar subgrid physics with \tng{}.
+The projection correction factor $f_p=1 (0.68)$ and the light to mass weighting factor $f_k=1.2 (1.15)$ for disk (spheroidal) galaxies in \citet{2018MNRAS.473.2714S}.
+The observational results clearly also show an increasing slope for galaxies with stellar mass.
+At masses, $M_{\star}\geq10^{9.5}\Msun$, the agreement between \tng{} and observations is rather good (see the left panel in \reffig{fig:size}), consistent with the study by \citet{2018MNRAS.474.3976G}. \auriga{} uses the same hydrodynamics solver and similar subgrid physics with \tng{}.
 Thus, the sizes of \auriga{} central galaxies that have stellar mass, $M_{\star}\geq10^{10.5}\Msun$, also agree with the observations.

-For galaxies in \eagle{} and \apo{} (right panel in \reffig{fig:size}), the sizes are systematically $\approx 0.1$ dex larger than the observed values, whereas \citet{2017MNRAS.465..722F} who uses the same \eagle{} data found a better agreement with observation than our result.
+For galaxies in \eagle{} and \apo{} (right panel in \reffig{fig:size}), the sizes are systematically about $0.17$ dex larger than the observed values, whereas \citet{2017MNRAS.465..722F} who uses the same \eagle{} data found a better agreement with observation than our result.
 The discrepancy could be due to the fact that \citet{2017MNRAS.465..722F} selected galaxies in a redshift bin of $\Delta z = 0.5$ while we only make use of galaxies at $z=0$, and the inclusion of high-redshift galaxies could reduce the median of the galaxy sizes.
-A secondary effect is that our definition of size $r_{1/2}$ is typically larger than if we take into account the stellar particles within a specific spherical aperture. \citet{2017MNRAS.465..722F} adopted an aperture of radius, $r = 100 $\kpc{}, to exclude the stellar particles that belong to the galaxy by the subhalo but located far out.
+A secondary effect is a different definition of disk galaxies.
+The final effect is that our definition of size $r_{1/2}$ is typically larger than if we take into account the stellar particles within a specific spherical aperture. \citet{2017MNRAS.465..722F} adopted an aperture of radius, $r = 100 $\kpc{}, to exclude the stellar particles that belong to the galaxy by the subhalo but are located far out.
 However, the aperture measurements only affect very high-mass galaxies with $M_{\star}\geq10^{10.5}\Msun$ which is larger than most of our selected galaxies.
 In addition, the results for passive and active galaxies was separated when Furlong compared \eagle{} with observations.